-Chiara didn't look up, as she focused on the shoes.
-She had on a black skirt and a color floral short sleeve blouse and stylish no heel ankle boots.
+Chiara didn’t look up, as she focused on the shoes.
+She had on a black skirt and a colorful floral short sleeve blouse and stylish no heel ankle boots.

 “Sir, this is a lady’s shop, and we have specific hours for men, after shopping hours.”